 - Out-of-pocket costs related to your accident

-Non-economic damages are more difficult to put a number, they include:
+Non-economic damages are subjective and more difficult to quantify.
+A few common examples of these damages include:

 - Pain and suffering